Mutual Information for Explainable Deep Learning of Multiscale Systems: Interrogating Black-Box Surrogates using MISIs

 As highlighted in the introduction, our MI-based approach to GSA is applicable to any black-box surrogate model.
 To illustrate the ability of MI-based GSA to deal with correlated CVs, for which variance-based GSA approaches are of limited value, we combine it with a GINN, a domain-aware DNN surrogate introduced in~\cite{HallTaverniersEtAl:2020aa} to overcome computational bottlenecks in complex multiscale and multiphysics systems.
-A multiscale formulation of electrodiffusion in nanoporous media serves as a testbed.
+We consider two applications of interest in energy storage: the Langmuir adsorption model and a multiscale formulation of the dynamics of electrical double-layer supercapacitors with nanoporous electrodes.